 When you get divorced you have to work out how to split your assets.
-Many couples know they need to split their real estate, cash, cars and personal possessions but, many also don’t realise that superannuation also comes into the picture.
+Many couples know they need to split their real estate, cash, cars and personal possessions but, many also don’t realise that superannuation also comes into the picture. here’s what you need to know about divorce and superannuation in Australia when it comes to who gets what.

-What Superannuation Are You Entitled To?
+Divorce & Superannuation In Australia – What Are You Entitled To?

 The Family Law Act 1975 and the Superannuation Industry (Supervision) Act 1993 allow parties to divide up superannuation between them following a relationship breakdown.